Open-Systems-Pharmacology/Boston-PBPKPD-Workshop-Sept-2019/README.md

 ## REGISTRATION

-To register for the workshop, please do so via your **Registration for ACoP 10** on www.go-acop.org.
+To register for the workshop, please (... to be updated)

 The workshop is currently restricted to 40 participants.